adamcasson/resnet152/README.md

 # ResNet-152 for Keras
 Adaptation of ResNet-152 to match Keras API with added large input option.
 Original code from [flyyufelix](https://gist.github.com/flyyufelix/7e2eafb149f72f4d38dd661882c554a6), Keras 2.0 modified version of original code from [mvoelk](https://gist.github.com/mvoelk/ef4fc7fb905be7191cc2beb1421da37c).

+Weights are ported from Caffe by flyyufelix.
+Check out his [blog](https://flyyufelix.github.io/2017/03/23/caffe-to-keras.html) for more info.
+Weights for feature extraction are adapted version of these weights with the top layer not included.

+Weights can be found in the release section of this repo.

 Compatible with both TensorFlow and Theano backends.

 ## Examples